yeojz/otplib/README.md

 > **Note**: For versions `v10.x.x` and below, `keyuri` does not URI encode
 > `user` and `service`.
 You'll need to do so before passing in the parameteres.

+### Using with Expo

+[Expo][link-expo-io] contains modified crypto implmentations targeted at the platform.
+While `otplib` does not provide an `expo` specified package, with the re-architecture of `otplib`, you can now provide an expo native `createDigest` to the library.

+Alternatively, you can make use of crypto provided by `otplib/plugin-crypto-js` or the bundled browser umd module `otplib/preset-browser`.

+Pull Requests are much welcomed for a native expo implementation as well.

 ### Exploring with local-repl

 If you'll like to explore the library with `local-repl` you can do so as well.